oroinc/documentation/commerce/admin_guide/entities/entity_field_properties.rst

   "**Storage Type**","Mandatory.
 Select how the field is stored in the system.
 There are two options:

   - **Serialized field**—Use this storage type for simple fields that keep information necessary for a single entity.
-The field will appear in the system as soon as it has been added and no :ref:`schema update <schema update>` is required.
+The field will appear in the system as soon as it has been added and no :ref:`schema update <schema-update>` is required.

     .. important::
       Serialized fields cannot be used for :ref:`grid filters <doc-grids-actions-filters>`, report and chart generation, data audit, creation of :ref:`segments <user-guide-filters-segments>` and :ref:`relations <user-guide-entity-management-relation>`.

       Serialized fields cannot be used for files, multi-selects or option sets.

   - **Table column**—Store field values to a database table.
 If this option is selected, the field can be used without the limitations applicable to a serialized field.
-For this type of fields a :ref:`schema update <schema update>` is required.
+For this type of fields a :ref:`schema update <schema-update>` is required.
   "
   "**Type**","Mandatory.
 Select a field type from the list.